aforward9600/pokemonpalette/README.md

   - Exp calculation result is still capped to 3 bytes regardless of level cap to prevent overflow
   - The byte cap on the exp result means that certain growth rates may have a level cap
   - For example, the "slow" growth rate is theorized to cap at level 237
-- Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings.
+- Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings
+- To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)

 #Bugfixes: